mariajpalma/GG-NC/README.md

    </center>

 ## Customization Option
-The GG-NC browser also offers a customization option based on the user's needs or preferences.
+The GG-NC browser also offers a customization option based on the user's needs or preferences (a screenshot of the customization option interface is provided below).
 For this, the user must set a resolution value index, which corresponds to the number of steps within the resolution range that spans from 1 to 50.
 Then, it is necessary to upload three text files, which are described below.

 ![Customize option interfase](images/customization_image.jpg)